jordan-bravo/jordan-bravo.github.io/index.md

 I’m a passionate programmer focused on Bitcoin, Lightning, Linux, open source software, self-hosting, privacy technology, and digital self-sovereignty.

-My goal is to build software that facilitates the spread of digital and financial self-sovereingty so that everyone has the opportunity to opt out of the current sytem.
+My goal is to build software that facilitates the spread of digital and financial self-sovereingty so that everyone has the opportunity to opt out of the current system.

 <br/>